codecypher/LearnAI/cheatsheets/ai_project_planning.md

 By placing AI’s role on a two-dimensional spectrum that compares human vs. AI-produced resources and human vs. AI-led processes, we can track an organization’s journey toward fully agentic, AI-powered work and identify where to focus next.

-## 5 Steps for Successful AI Projects
+## Tips for Successful AI Projects

-Using machine learning to help your business achieve edge on competition requires a plan and roadmap [3].
+Using machine learning to help your business achieve edge on competition requires a plan.

-You cannot simply hire a group of data scientists and hope that they will be able to produce results for the business.

-1. Focus on the Business Problem
+### Focus on the Business Problem

-   Identify Business Problem
+- Identify Business Problem

-   Where are the hidden data resources that you can take advantage of?
+- Identify hidden data resources that you can take advantage of

-2. The Machine Learning Cycle
+### The Machine Learning Cycle

+The Machine Learning Lifecycle is a structured process used to develop, train, deploy and maintain machine learning models efficiently [3].

+- Provides a systematic workflow for building scalable and reliable ML models
+- Helps continuously improve model performance through monitoring and retraining

-3. Pilot Project
+### Pilot Project

-   Step 1: Define an opportunity for growth
+- Define an opportunity for growth
-   Step 2: Conduct pilot project with your concrete idea from Step 1 Step 3: Evaluation
+- Conduct pilot project with your concrete idea from Step 1
+- Evaluation
-   Step 4: Next actions
+- Next actions

-4. Determining the Best Learning Model
+### Determining the Best Learning Model

+Here are some  tips for choosing machine learning models [8]:

+- Understand the data
+- Define the Problem Clearly
+- Start Simple
+- Evaluate Multiple Models
+- Consider Computational Resources

+### Choosing the Right Algorithm for Your Problem

+Here is a Question-Based Template designed to guide AI, ML, and data analysis project leaders to the right choice of ML algorithm to use for addressing their specific problem [9].

+There is also a visual, decision tree-based guide to navigate you towards the most suitable machine learning algorithm for your task, depending on the nature and complexity of your available data [10].

+#### Key Question 1: What type of problem do you need to solve?

+- 1.A.
+Do you need to predict something?
+- 1.B.
+If so, is it a numerical value, or classification into categories?
+- 1.C.
+If you want to predict a numerical value, is it based on other variables or features?
+Or are you predicting future values based on past historical ones?

+#### Key Question 2: What type of data do you have?

+2.A.
+Structured and simpler data arranged in tables with few attributes can be leveraged with simple ML algorithms like linear regression, decision tree classifiers, k-means clustering, etc.

+2.B.
+Data with intermediate complexity (structured but having dozens of attributes, or low-resolution images) can be addressed with ensemble methods for classification and regression, which combine multiple ML model instances into one to attain better predictive results.

+Examples of ensemble methods are random forests, gradient boosting, and XGBoost.
+For other tasks like clustering, try algorithms like DBSCAN or spectral clustering.

+2.C.
+Last, highly complex data such as images, text, and audio usually require more advanced architectures such as deep neural networks or even transformer-based architectures like large language models (LLMs

+#### Key Question 3: What level of interpretability do you need?

+In certain contexts where it is important to understand how an ML algorithm makes decisions like predictions, which input factors influence the decision, and how, interpretability is another important aspect that may influence your algorithm choice.

+Rule of thumb: the simpler the algorithm, the more interpretable.

+#### Key Question 4: What volume of data do you handle?

+This one is closely related to key question 2.
+Some ML algorithms are more efficient than others, depending on the volume of data used for training them.

+In contast, complex options such as neural networks normally require larger amounts of data to learn to perform the task they are built for, even at the cost of sacrificing efficient training.

+A good rule here is that data volume is in most cases tightly related to data complexity when it comes to choosing the right type of algorithm.

+#### Application Examples

+Here is a table with some real-world use cases where the decision factors considered in this article are outlined [10]:

-5. Tools to determine algorithm selection
+### Tools to perform algorithm selection

+TODO: Add notes on AutoML tools for model selection.

 ## AI Use Cases